The Berkovich realization for rigid analytic motives: The Berkovich realization

+\begin{assu} We let $K$ be a field which is complete with respect to a non-trivial multiplicative valuation (of rank 1) $||\cdot||\colon K\ra \R_{\geq0}$. \end{assu}

-The aim of this first section is to define a functor from the category of additive motives of rigid analytic varieties $\RigDA^{\eff}(K,\Lambda)$ to the derived category of $\Lambda$-modules, such that the complex associated to the motive of a variety computes its singular (co-)homology with coefficients in $\Lambda$.
+The aim of this first section is to define a functor from the category of additive \'etale motives of rigid analytic varieties $\RigDA^{\eff}_{\et}(K,\Lambda)$ to the derived category of $\Lambda$-modules, such that the complex associated to the motive of a variety $X$ computes the singular (co-)homology of the Berkovich space $|X|_{\Berk}$ with coefficients in $\Lambda$.

 In order to define our functor, we will simply use the universal property of the categories of (effective, without transfers) motives, which we will now briefly recall in a more general setting for the convenience of the reader.
-All the results appear in \cite{dugger} (for the simplicial case) and in \cite{gall-chou} (for the general case) and we refer to these sources for definitions and proofs.
+All the results appear in \cite{dugger} (for the simplicial case) and in \cite{gall-chou} (for the case of complexes of presheaves) and we refer to these sources for definitions and proofs.

 \begin{dfn} Let $\cat$ be any small category.
 We can endow the category $\sPsh(\cat)$ of simplicial presheaves on $\cat$ [resp the category $\Ch\Psh(\cat,\Lambda)$ of complexes of presheaves of $\Lambda$-modules on $\cat$] with the projective model structure, for which cofibrations and weak equivalences are defined point-wise.
 This defines a model category $\mcU\cat $ [resp. a $\Lambda$-enriched model category $\mcU_{dg}\cat=\mcU_{\Ch(\Lambda)}\cat$]. \end{dfn}